link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 ## Consistency Level

-The combination of write and read quorums defines the database’s **consistency level**, determining how strongly data consistency is enforced.
+The combination of write and read quorums defines a database’s consistency level, determining how strongly data consistency is enforced.

 ### Strong Consistency Level